alsaibie/me417/index.md

 ## [Numerical Lessons](numerical_lessons/index.html)
 The course gives a strong emphasis on applying control system theory numerically, through the use of built-in functions and bare-method simulations.

-The lessons are provided for MATLAB (and planned for JuliaLang)
+The lessons are provided for MATLAB and JuliaLang (WIP)

 [Numerical Lessons](numerical_lessons/index.html)